 Wash your hands the right way to eliminate germs!

-Although washing your hands won’t protect you from all of the hazards described above, knowing how to properly wash your hands will help you reduce your risk of infection.
+Although washing your hands won’t protect you from all of the germs in hospitals, knowing how to properly wash your hands will help you reduce your risk of infection.
 In order to protect yourself, wash your hands following these 5 steps recommended by the CDC:

 - Wet your hands with clean, running water (warm or cold), turn off the tap, and apply soap.

 - Lather your hands by rubbing them together with the soap.
 Lather the backs of your hands, between your fingers, and under your nails.